Underwater photo of a humpback whale in the Turks and Caicos

 Whale watching is one of the few activities in the Turks and Caicos that has a clearly defined season, with optimal sightings typically occurring between late January and the beginning of March.

 The Atlantic humpback migration is a predictable event, yet the number of sightings does vary by year.
-During good years, whales are spotted almost every day and in-water encounters are regular.
+During good years, whales are spotted almost every day and in-water encounters are common.
 Other years may not be quite as rewarding.

 Snorkeling with Humpback Whales